xsong9/futureDocs/README.md

 # futureDocs
 ## Committing to Documentation: [The Template](https://ctodocs.github.io/futureDocs/)!
-This site is the template for the workshop [Committing to Documentation](https://ctodocs.github.io/ctod/), created by Genevieve Havemeyer-King, Alison Rhonemus, and Nick Krabbenhoeft.

-#Hello Docs!
+check check....editing the readme for the workshop